accez/Movie-Characters-API/README.md

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 * JDK (to run project in IDE)
 * Java IDE (IntelliJ of any other modern Java IDE)
 * Postman
 * Postgres running locally on port 5432

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 * Clone project
 * Open project in IDE and build